Bynder/cw-wordpress-plugin/readme.txt

 **Note:** This information contains potentially senstive data.
 Please be careful with where you post it.
 Do not post it in the WordPress support forums.

+= What external services do we communicate to? =
+We only ping the Content Workflow API to fetch and push data.
+We do not send any data to any other services.
+We shall also be pulling your avatar from your account to display in the plugin.

 = If you need help =
 * Please [visit our support documentation](https://support.bynder.com/hc/en-us/articles/14786938909458-Content-Workflow-Integrations#wordpress-integration).